defndaines/kiroku/nobel-literature.md

 # Nobel Prize in Literature

+Swedish literature prize awarded to an author from any country who has, "in the field of literature, produced the most outstanding work in an idealistic direction".
+Award is based on an author's body of work as a whole.
+The Swedish Academy decides and announces the name of the laureate in early October.

 List of Nobel Prize winners, identified by whether I've read them or seen them in the case of plays.